RainingComputers/pykitml/docs/index.rst

 pykitml Docs
 ============

-Documentation and reference for pykitml, simple Neural Network library written in Python and NumPy.
+Documentation and reference for pykitml, simple Machine Learning library written in Python and NumPy.

 .. toctree::
    :maxdepth: 2